immerjs/immer/readme.md

 # Immer

-_Your personal assistant for creating your next immutable state_
+_Create the next immutable state tree by simply modifying the current tree_

 ---